UBC-InfoVis/2021-436V-tutorials/2_D3_Tutorial/2_D3_Tutorial.md

 ### SVG groups

-In the last tutorial you have learned how to create basic SVG shapes, like rectangles or circles.
-But there is another SVG element that is very useful for programming in D3: the group element (```<g></g>```).
-In contrast to graphical elements the group element does not have a visual presence, but it helps you to organize other elements and to apply *transformations*.
-In this way, you can create hierarchical structures.
+In the last tutorial, we created basic SVG shapes, like rectangles or circles, but there is another SVG element that is very useful for programming in D3: the group element (`<g></g>`).
+In contrast to graphical elements, the group element does not have a visual presence but it helps us to organize other elements and to apply *transformations*.
+In this way, we can create hierarchical structures.

 ```javascript
 // Create group element